Some kids can't wait to get braces. Others are a little worried about what it will

 size.
 If your upper jaw is bigger than your lower jaw, that's called an overbite.

 If your lower jaw is bigger than your upper jaw, you have an underbite.

 (say: mal-uh-KLOO-zhun), a word that comes from Latin and means "bad bite."
 Malocclusion

 is just a word that dentists use to describe the shape of your mouth.

-Your dentist might notice one of
+Your dentist might

 (say: or-thoh-DAHN-tist).
 This person, who also might be called a braces specialist,

 Types of Braces

 If your parents had braces, you may have seen pictures of them with their mouths